gchudnov/swearwolf/README.md

 - **NamedColor.parse(name: String): Either[Throwable, Color]**

   Here a string is the name of the color separated by '-' for composite words, e.g.: `aqua` or `light-cyan`.

+The [list of named colors](res/colors/NAMED-COLORS.md) supported by the library.

 ## Woods - a library with basic Primitives